geo-data/cesium-terrain-server/README.md

 ### Caching tiles with Memcached

+The terrain server can use a memcache server to cache tileset data.
+It is important to note that the terrain server does not use the cache itself, it only populates it for each request.
+The idea is that a reverse proxy attached to the memcache (such as Nginx) will first attempt to fulfil a request from the cache before falling back to the terrain server, which will then update the cache.

-The terrain server can use a memcache server to cache tileset data and increase performance.
-It requires specifying the network address of a memcached server (including the port) using the `-memcached` option.
-E.g. A memcached server running at `memcache.me.org` on port `11211` can be used as follows:
+Enabling this functionality requires specifying the network address of a memcached server (including the port) using the `-memcached` option.
+E.g. A memcached server running at `memcache.me.org` on port `11211` can be used as
+follows:

 ```sh
 cesium-terrain-server -dir /data/tilesets/terrain -memcached memcache.me.org:11211
 ```

+The `-cache-limit` option can be used in conjunction with the above to change the memory limit at which resources are considered to large for the cache.

 ## Installation